-You may or may not know what not to do (smoke, eat garbage, sit all day, waste your time on social media) – but you may be also confused about what things you should do.
+You may or may not know what not to do (smoke, eat garbage, sit all day, waste your time on social media) – but you may also be confused about what you should do.
 So much information out there.
 So much conflicting info out there.
 And now what?

 I know you did try – many times, over and over again.

 The new exercise programs.
 The latest diet.
 Biohacks and high-tech gadgets.